layline-io/layline-doc/docs/03-assets/processors-output/asset-output-frame.md

 #### Managing Routing Rules

-Next you can define individual routing rules for messages which shall be output to EventBridge.
+Next, you can define individual routing rules for messages which shall be output to EventBridge.
 Rules are evaluated in order.
 The first one takes precedence over the second and so forth.
 Use the respective buttons to add or move a new rule in the designated space: